pdarche/carbon/docs/carbon.md

 With the "bottom up", approach the focus shifts from internaltional agreements on individual country quotas, to consistency about local behaviors - i.e. "if others acted in accordance with a country's proposed share of the quota, would the outcome be acceptable?"

-## Part 4: My Contribution
+## Part 4: Where do I fit in?
-So how does this all apply to me?
+So where do I fit in?
 Well, climate change is an archetypal collective action problem, one that emerges out of the behavior of governments, yes, but also corporations (and other organizations) and also individual people as well.
 What makes them so difficult is that _no_ individual actor, government, company, or individual contributes enough be responsible for the problem.
 Yes, governments themselves are responsible for significant emissions, but most of the proposals for addressing climate change at that level are about the things governments are going to force those at lower levels (comapnies and people) to do.
 But there doesn't seem to be anything in principle that means behavior change should only happen at the governmental level.
 I don't see why I shouldn't apply the same "what would the world be like" rule to myself and my own life and behavior.
 So what should my proposed personal carbon quota be, and would the world be like if others adopted that policy?

 ### What should my carbon quota be?